-SawStop warrants to the original retail purchaser of a new Jobsite Saw Pro from an authorized SawStop distributor that the saw will be free from defects in material and workmanship for ONE YEAR from the date of purchase.
+SawStop warrants to the original retail purchaser of a new Jobsite Saw Pro from an authorized SawStop distributor that the saw will be free from defects in material and workmanship for TWO YEARS from the date of purchase.

-SawStop warrants to the original retail purchaser of a refurbished, demonstration or floor model Jobsite Saw Pro from an authorized SawStop distributor that the saw will be free from defects in material and workmanship for SIX MONTHS from the date of purchase.
+SawStop warrants to the original retail purchaser of a refurbished Jobsite Saw Pro from an authorized SawStop distributor that the saw will be free from defects in material and workmanship for ONE YEAR from the date of purchase.

 This warranty does not apply to defects arising from misuse, abuse, negligence, accidents, normal wear-and-tear, unauthorized repair or alteration, or lack of maintenance.
-This warranty is void if the saw or any portion of the saw is modified without the prior written permission of SawStop, LLC, or if the saw is located or has been operated outside of the country where the authorized SawStop distributor from whom the saw was purchased resides.
+This warranty is void if the saw or any portion of the Jobsite Saw Pro is modified without the prior written permission of SawStop, LLC, or if the Jobsite Saw Pro is located or has been operated outside of the country where the authorized SawStop distributor from whom the saw was purchased resides.

 Please contact SawStop to take advantage of this warranty.
-If SawStop determines the saw is defective in material or workmanship, and not due to misuse, abuse, negligence, accidents, normal wear-and-tear, unauthorized repair or alteration, or lack of maintenance, then SawStop will, at its expense, and upon proof of purchase, send replacement parts to the original retail purchaser necessary to cure the defect.
-Alternatively, SawStop will repair the saw provided the saw is returned to SawStop, shipping prepaid, with proof of purchase and within the warranty period.
+If SawStop determines the Jobsite Saw Pro is defective in material or workmanship, and not due to misuse, abuse, negligence, accidents, normal wear-and-tear, unauthorized repair or alteration, or lack of maintenance, then SawStop will, at its expense, and upon proof of purchase, send replacement parts to the original retail purchaser necessary to cure the defect.

 SawStop disclaims any and all other express or implied warranties, including merchantability and fitness for a particular purpose.
-SawStop shall not be liable for death, injuries to persons or property, or incidental, consequential, contingent or special damages arising from the use of the saw.
+SawStop shall not be liable for death, injuries to persons or property, or incidental, consequential, contingent or special damages arising from the use of the Jobsite Saw Pro.